 When the glass is half-full, tilt the glass upright so that the beer pours down the middle.
-The helps create the right amount of foam.
+This helps create the right amount of foam.

 When the foam reaches the top of the glass, quickly close the faucet in one quick motion.
 Do not waste beer by letting foam or beer pour over the side.
 Do not let the faucet come in contact with the beer.

-We learned in the previous lesson that the proper thickness for the foam head is 1 inch of foam, except Weizen or Belgian Ales, which should have 2 to 4 inches of foam.
+We learned in the previous lesson that the proper thickness for the foam head is 1 inch (2.5 cm) of foam, except Weizen or Belgian Ales, which should have 2-4 inches (5-10 cm) of foam.